Entering Freshmen: Honors Course Requirements

-Honors students must fulfill the College at Brockport's requirements in General Education and their specific academic major(s).
-A combination of small interactive Honors seminars and conventional courses may be used to satisfy these requirements.
-All Honor students are expected to take at least one course per year and maintain a 3.25 GPA to remain active in the Program.
+Honors students are required to fulfill The College at Brockport's General Education program along with their chosen academic major.
+Beginning in Fall 2015, there are a total of eight (8) Honors course requirements for those who enter the program as freshmen.
+A combination of small interactive Honors seminars, conventional courses, and engaged learning experiences are used to satisfy these requirements over a period of three or four years.
+As much as possible, these courses are integrated into a student’s chosen program of study.
+Honors students are expected to take at least one course per academic year and maintain a 3.25 GPA to remain active in the program.

 219 Holmes Hall, Brockport, NY 14420 • (585) 395-5400 • FAX (585) 395-5046

 Last Updated 9/4/14